 If you're not putting money into some type of long-term investment vehicle, then you're risking your future.
 It will be hard for you to keep pace with your current standard of living in retirement if you don’t do something about it now.
 Keep in mind that investing involves market risk, including possible loss of principal.

-Are you chomping at the bit to get started?
-The sooner you invest, the more opportunity your money has to work for you — and there are things you can do now to help make sure you have the money you need later.
+The sooner you invest, the more opportunity your money has to work for you.
+There are things you can do now to help make sure you have the money you need later.

-Ask your employer to consider starting a matching program
+Ask your employer to consider starting a retirement plan

 Compare job offers